 We apply deep learning and large-scale optimization expertise to variety of industry problems.
 Most of our projects involve deep learning and reinforcement learning on large data sets.

 Majority of the time is spent pair programming.
 We pair up a fellow more proficient in quantitative skills with a fellow more proficient in software development.
 The project team typically consists of two fellows working under supervision of a mentor.

 We have daily scrums, and we are very diligent about it.
 We have internal slack channels, shared github repos and trello boards.
 We have a weekly retrospective and iteration planning.

 What tools will I get a chance to learn?

 We are primarily a python shop but fellows are free to use whatever tool and technique they believe is best suited to the problem.
-We typically use a variety of machine learning libraries including TensorFlow, Keras, XGBoost, etc.
+We typically use a variety of machine learning libraries including TensorFlow, Keras, PyTorch, etc.

 What percentage of the fellowship is actual model building?